At a glance

 Other ways a baby can lie in the womb:

-posterior position (occipito-posterior) - facing the opposite way with their back to your back, and their face upwards
+• posterior position (occipito-posterior) - facing the opposite way with their back to your back, and their face upwards

-breech position - where their bottom leads first, with their head at the top
+• breech position - where their bottom leads first, with their head at the top

-transverse position - side to side, across your womb
+• transverse position - side to side, across your womb

 At week 31 baby can be in any of these positions but should end up head-first around week 36.
 If your baby is still breech or transverse by this time, your midwife will talk to you about birthing options and how to plan for labour.

-Looking a bit fuller in the bust?
-Gone up a cup size?
-The big day is getting closer, so your breasts are preparing to feed your hungry little human.
-If you find yellow flecks on your top that’ll be colostrum.
-It’s the first milk you produce when you start breastfeeding, often described as liquid gold because it’s highly concentrated goodness.
 The colostrum you give baby in their first few days contains the antibodies to boost tiny immune systems immediately after birth.
 If you’re lucky enough to produce this milk early on speak to your midwife about whether it’s worth trying to ‘harvest’ it for when baby arrives because you only produce a small amount at a time.
 Not all hospitals advocate this, so you may want to ask your midwife.
-You can find out more about expressing milk.
+Find out more about expressing milk.

 Together with growing baby and growing breasts – mums to be can expect to put on 1kg to 1.5kg between now and birth.

-Nutrition at 31 weeks pregnant
+What to eat at 31 weeks pregnant?

 Baby will put on an extra 1kg to 1.5kg between now and the big day, so your pregnancy diet may need a few adjustments.